dd-dreams/UGScraper/README.md

 Beautifulsoup is used for scraping.
 The program is a bit heavy, that's why it can take some time to scrape.
 So to solve it with the easy way, I did that everytime you search a song and scrape it, the chords will be cached in a folder.
-Also, I added a folder which has in it a firefox profile.
-It uses uBlock origin to block javascript and other requests, which without it- it takes much longer to scrape since there is so many requests.
-On some computers if you run it multiple times, selenium can complain and say "No space left on device", since for some reason- the RAM is getting full :/.

 # WARNING!!